tychonievich/archimedes/README.md

 -   `supergraders`, a list of IDs of graders who are allowed to grade assignments before they close and spot-check random subsets of other graders' work.

+-   `no-regrade`, an object with keys being assignment `group`s and values being the text to show instead of the regrade submission form.

+-   `no-extension`, an object with keys being assignment `group`s that may not submit extension requests.
+    Currently values are ignored.

+-   `no-queue`, an object with keys being assignment `group`s that should not be queued for automated feedback when submitted and values to display upon submission (not displayed if `""`).

 ## Rubrics and `.grade`s

 Rubrics are specified in JSON objects.